 Social Work

 For many social worker positions, a bachelor’s degree is the minimum degree required and limits the graduate to entry-level work.
-However, with a master’s degree in social work, graduates take on greater responsibility, such as clinical assessment and diagnosing clients.
-Usually you’ll need a master’s degree to become a licensed social worker.
+However, with a master’s degree in social work (MSW), graduates take on greater responsibility, such as clinical assessment and diagnosing clients.
+Most states require a MSW to become a licensed social worker.